 The IRS recently issued a favorable ruling for nonprofits moving to a new state.
 Common reasons that nonprofits seek to change their state of incorporation include a change in a physical location, increasing regulatory burdens, or a lack of meaningful connection to the original state of incorporation.

 Prior Law.
 Historically, exempt organizations were forced to file a new exemption application with the IRS whenever they restructured.
 However, other rulings permitted corporations to retain their employer identification number (“EIN”) for some types of restructuring transactions.

-New Guidance.
-To better align the requirement to obtain a new EIN with the requirements to file new exemption application in restructuring situations, Rev. Proc.
-2018-15generally eliminates the need for domestic corporations to reapply for tax-exempt status after a corporate restructuring.
-However, this new guidance only applies if certain conditions are met.
-Specifically, the surviving organization will not be required to file a new exemption application if the following conditions are met:
+New Guidance for Nonprofits Moving to a New State.
+To better align the requirement to obtain a new EIN with the requirement to file a new exemption application in restructuring situations, Rev. Proc.
+2018-15 eliminates the need for domestic corporations to reapply for tax-exempt status after a corporate restructuring if certain conditions are met.
+Specifically, the surviving organization will not be required to file a new exemption application if the following conditions apply:

 The restructuring organization must:

-- be in good standing with the State in its state of incorporation (or formation, in the case of unincorporated associations).
+- be a corporation or unincorporated association in good standing with the State in its state of incorporation or formation.

 The surviving organization must be:

 - a domestic business entity classified as a corporation under Reg. § 301.7701-2(b)(1) or Reg. § 301.7701-2(b)(2).

 - carrying out the same purposes as the exempt organization that engaged in the corporate restructuring.

 Excluded Transactions.
 Rev. Proc.
 2018-15 does not apply to any corporate reorganization involving a disregarded entity, limited liability company, partnership, or foreign business entity, or one in which the surviving organization obtains a new EIN.